mdabrowski1990/uds/docs/source/pages/transport.rst

 CAN
 ---
-`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/3>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+`CAN FEATURE <https://github.com/mdabrowski1990/uds/milestone/3>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.

 Ethernet
 --------
-`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/5>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+`Ethernet FEATURE <https://github.com/mdabrowski1990/uds/milestone/5>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.

 LIN
 ---
-`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/4>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+`LIN FEATURE <https://github.com/mdabrowski1990/uds/milestone/4>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.

 FlexRay
 -------
-`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/9>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+`FlexRay FEATURE <https://github.com/mdabrowski1990/uds/milestone/9>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.

 K-Line
 ------
-`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/10>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.
+`K-Line FEATURE <https://github.com/mdabrowski1990/uds/milestone/10>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.